hackolade/docs/Studio/Teradata.md

 &nbsp;

-The Hackolade process for reverse-engineering of Teradata instances includes the execution of statements to discover databases, tables, columns and their types, indexes and constraints.&nbsp; For JSON and JSONB columns, Hackolade performs statistical sampling of records followed by probabilistic inference of the JSON document schema.
+The Hackolade process for reverse-engineering of Teradata instances includes the execution of statements to discover databases, tables, columns and their types, indexes and constraints.&nbsp; For JSON columns, Hackolade performs statistical sampling of records followed by probabilistic inference of the JSON document schema.

 &nbsp;

-**Important:** when reverse-engineering a Teradata instance, the (Teradata) user used to connect to the target instance should have access to read **SYSUDTLIB** system database to retrieve DDL scripts for UDT, UDM etc...
+**Important:** when reverse-engineering/forward-engineering a Teradata instance, the (Teradata) user used to connect to the target instance should have access to read **SYSUDTLIB** system database to retrieve DDL scripts for UDT, UDM etc...

 &nbsp;